Hexatown/hexatown.github.io/index.md

 <img align="right" src="./img/www-egger-bahn.de-images-history-03-oldphoto.jpg" title="Photo © 2001 - 2017 by Textwerkstatt Ralph Stenzel. http://www.egger-bahn.de" />

 ## Find it kind of hard to achieve the goal?
-Even in just a slightly larger scale than here?
-So why not collaborate and share your own best practices within areas as
+Even in just a slightly larger scale than here, your companies suite of collaboration tools?
+Why not share your own best practices with peers from other companies?

+## Join the Community
+If you are working with the technical part of administrating Office365 and Azure, and if you are working in the financial sector in Denmark your are qualified to [join](join)

+## Assist in building a shared repository
+We are working within areas as

 - Process Documentation
 - Test cases
 - Automation scripts

-## Join the Community
-If you are working with the technical part of administrating Office365 and Azure, and if you are working in the financial sector in Denmark your are qualified to [join](join)